dmordente/lessons-learned/Hiring_a_software_engineer.md

 You can also seek out a developer’s previous direct reports to gauge their working style and interpersonal skills.
 Ideally, you will find a programmer who not only has the skills necessary for the build, but has some personal inclination towards the project.
 This passion for the content will be a hugely useful asset.

+It is also important to get a sense of the developer's approach to continuous improvement.
+Their familiarity with the concept of kaizen may be an important indicator here.

+A good question to ask a would-be developer is actually to explain something complex to a lay person in clear terms.

 Tips for Gaining credibility:

 1. Create your own github profile and ask to be looped-in to the development process in real time